-With Spring just around the corner, be sure to call Kim to make your appointment for summerization – 540.297.7692 (service department).
+With winter just around the corner, be sure to call our service department for an appointment for winterization or to ask to have a winterization letter mailed to you – 540.297.7692 (service department).

 It’s worth mentioning that every boat—every make and model—has different procedures for testing its equipment, which is why it is good to have a qualified mechanic check your boat to prepare for spring and summer boating fun.